 Rough draft of Angel and White Bear in a hospital bed and final illustration

-Watching White Bear come alive left us with no doubt that White Bear could be a relatable means of support for all children facing serious illnesses, disabilities and all kinds of difficult situations.
+Watching White Bear come alive left us with no doubt that White Bear could offer real support for all children facing serious illnesses, disabilities and all kinds of difficult situations.

 We are lucky enough to live in a time when most kids are healthy.
 Polio, Small Pox, Typhoid, Whooping Cough and Measles are almost or completely eradicated in our lifetime.
 Most children never have to see the inside of a hospital for themselves or visit with someone who has to go through chemotherapy, dialysis or organ transplant.
 But there are children that, through no fault of their own, must face what is unthinkable to most.
 In spite of the turmoil of emotions they feel dealing with illness, adversity and setbacks, they have a zest for life.